Psyyke/A.C.A.S/README.md

 * [UniversalBoardDrawer](https://github.com/Hakorr/UniversalBoardDrawer) (*for drawing arrows on the GUI and the chess site chessboards*)
 * [CommLink](https://github.com/AugmentedWeb/CommLink) (*for cross-window communication between the GUI tab and chess sites*)

+## Contact

+Discussion about A.C.A.S can be had on the [Userscript Hub](https://discord.gg/xkYydUyaem) Discord server.

 ## Other